Showcasing Neighborhood Artists!

-You’re Invited!
-The 2017 Intermediate School Art Show will feature work from 250 area students in grades 5-8.
+Event Description: Celebrate the young artists in our community!
+The 2019 Intermediate School Art Exhibition will feature work from 250 area students in grades 5-8.
 All their joy, energy, imagination and introspection explodes on the walls of the gallery.
 This non-competitive exhibition reflects the remarkable talent to be found in our public schools and honors these young artists.

-This is the 28th year of the Intermediate School Exhibit.
-Students are encouraged to attend with their families and friends.
-The public is invited to attend to support our local schools and young artists!
+Reception: Friday, April 12, 2019, 5-7 PM.
+This is the 30th year of the Intermediate School Exhibit.
+Students are encouraged to attend with their families and friends, and the public is invited to attend to support our local schools and young artists.

 Colfax Campus Gallery

 Mon – Fri, 9-1 PM & Sat 9-1 PM